Listen to This Article:

 Many of these pricey ingredients are not pantry staples, except perhaps saffron and truffles.
 The rest could be one-time indulgences for foodies who value the experience of trying something new—whatever the cost.

 With ingredients this expensive, they’re not the domain of the amateur cook.
-Rather, it takes education and experience to be ready to tackle these premium products!
+Rather, it takes education and experience to tackle these premium products!
 The road to this kind of ingredient expertise could start with culinary school.

-Start by building a foundation at Escoffier, so you can eventually be ready for Kobe beef and matsutake mushrooms!
+Start by building a foundation at Escoffier, so you can eventually be ready to prepare Kobe beef and matsutake mushrooms.
 Contact us today to learn more about curriculum and enrollment.

 *Information may not reflect every student’s experience.
 Results and outcomes may be based on several factors, such as geographical region or previous experience.